What if I told you that I know the reason a full 33% of your employees don’t participate in your giving and volunteering program?

 You’d act quickly to remedy that barrier right?

 Well, thanks to America’s Charities Snapshot 2017 Report, we do know the reason.
-And it’s not that hard to remedy.
+And for many companies, it’s not that hard to remedy.

 According to the report, 1/3 of employees won’t give through their workplace because they’re not able to choose the causes that matter to them.